ekmin/the-crimson-forge/README.md

 ## Backend (Sanity Studio) ⚙️

 Here are a few views of the content management system (CMS) that powers this site.

 ![sanityStudio](https://github.com/ekmin/the-crimson-forge/blob/master/public/sanity-snapshots/studio-home.gif)

 ### Product Schema

 This snapshot shows the structured fields used to define a new product.

 ![productSchema](https://github.com/ekmin/the-crimson-forge/blob/master/public/sanity-snapshots/productSchema.gif)

-To update the fileds, all you have to do is the change the filed and click "publish"
+To update the fileds, all you have to do is the change the filed and click "publish".

 ![productSchema](https://github.com/ekmin/the-crimson-forge/blob/master/public/sanity-snapshots/productUpdate.gif)

 ### Category Schema

 This snapshot shows the structured fields used to define a category.

 ![productSchema](https://github.com/ekmin/the-crimson-forge/blob/master/public/sanity-snapshots/categorySchema.gif)

 ### Order Schema

 This snapshot shows the structured fields of a customer's order.

 ![productSchema](https://github.com/ekmin/the-crimson-forge/blob/master/public/sanity-snapshots/orderSchema.gif)